logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

     Create a pyspark notebook

-When you execute the first cell in a pyspark notebook, the spark session is automatically created, refering to the Hops cluster.
+When you execute the first cell in a pyspark notebook, the spark session is automatically created, referring to the Hops cluster.

 .. _jupyter4.png: ../../_images/jupyter4.png
 .. figure:: ../../imgs/jupyter4.png